 What to Look for in a Web Conferencing Tool

-Web conferencing has many benefits including giving you another way to communicate with your members and add value to your membership site as well as simplify the process of collaborating with a team of distributed staff.
+Web conferencing has many benefits, including giving you another way to communicate with your members, adding value to your membership site, and simplify the process of collaborating with a team of distributed staff.

-So as everyone has their own set of priorities and requirements when choosing a service or tool, some points to considering when evaluating the best web conferencing tools for membership sites include:
+Since everyone has their own set of priorities and requirements when choosing a service or tool, some points to considering when evaluating the best web conferencing tools include:

 - Cost: do they have a free trial, a free entry-level plan, or a plan that matches your budget?

 - Number of users: how many concurrent users can participate in each call?

 - Time limit: is there a limit on the length of each call?

 - App and software support: how can your members join the conference calls, e.g. via mobile, desktop, etc.?